Homosexuality: My Journey Into The Catholic Church

 “The material covered was very raw and moving, especially in how it was related it back to your personal journey.
 Our team likes the content.” - Steve Duran, Lighthouse Catholic Media

-NEW: This presentation now available on Courage International home page: www.couragerc.org.
+Previously featured on the Courage International home page: www.couragerc.org.

 Personal Testimony 0:00:00 to 0:45:00

 A discussion around this question will be relatively fruitless unless one has an awareness and an understanding of the virtue of chastity itself.
 Note that the virtue of chastity is not the same as abstinence or celibacy.
 However, all three are very important and distinct facets of our potential journeys towards personal growth.
 To accurately communicate about objective truth, we must consider these facets to be distinct at all times.
 If we use them interchangeably, then we will be participating in the inhibition of truth.
 Brief clarifications aimed at highlighting the differences are as follows:

 To abstain is to simply not do something (and yes, you can even abstain from “doing nothing”).
 Abstinence is actually celebrated in our culture – for example, we celebrate athletes who choose to abstain from eating junk food so that they can better maintain their nutrition, and who also choose to abstain from free time so that they can train rigorously.
 We even elevate these people to be models of how we should strive to grow.
 Our world contradicts itself by celebrating abstinence in this regard, but then implying that to choose to abstain from sexual activity is “ridiculous” and or “unnatural”.